-Morris is under his mother’s thumb, get’s flustered a lot when ever he’s at home or near beautiful women, gets phoned and taunted by the crazed Gill while trying to woo his new waspy girlfriend.
-Lee Remick plays the blonde shicksa a free spirited liberated woman who used to swing with the beautiful people in Manhattan, and now gives museum tours.
+Morris is under his mother’s thumb, get’s flustered a lot whenever he’s at home or near beautiful women and gets phoned and taunted by the crazed Gill while trying to woo his new waspy girlfriend.
+Lee Remick plays the blonde shicksa a free-spirited liberated woman who used to swing with the beautiful people in Manhattan and now gives museum tours.
 She’s sexy and classy and just what Morris needs to shake things up in his claustrophobic life.
-Heckart is wonderfully overbearing to the point of pushing my own Jewish mother buttons.
+Heckart is wonderfully overbearing to the point of pushing my own Jewish mother’s buttons.
 Pick, pick pick!

-Christopher Gill begins another fixation aside from his middle aged female victims, now with his pursuer Morris Brummel.
+Christopher Gill begins another fixation aside from his middle-aged female victims, now with his pursuer Morris Brummel.
 Perhaps he feels a kindred spirit in him.
-But something about their banter on the phone titillates Gill, it’s almost homoerotic and as we can see by the animosity toward middle aged women, that although he worships the memory of his grande dame mama, he does have deep rooted mother issues.
-Why else would he be re-killing her over and over again.
+But something about their banter on the phone titillates Gill, it’s almost homoerotic, and as we can see by the animosity toward middle-aged women, although he worships the memory of his grande dame mama, he does have deep-rooted mother issues.
+Why else would he be re-killing her over and over again?

 Gill is also a classic narcissist.
 Checking the newspapers constantly to make sure that they are printing the story about him.
 All the world’s a stage… Gill’s mother was a great thespian.
 He deals with his repressed homosexuality and his engorging Oedipal Complex.
-The homoerotic fixation that he has in dressing up and using, lipstick as fetish, suggest again that he has a strong anti-mother sentiment.
-The use of lipstick turning a symbol of womanhood against them.
+The homoerotic fixation that he has on dressing up and using, lipstick as a fetish, suggests again that he has a strong anti-mother sentiment.
+The use of lipstick turns a symbol of womanhood against them.

 “Is an extremely strong feeling which is at once somatic and symbolic and which is above all a revolt of the person against an external menace from which one wants to keep oneself at a distance, but of which one has the impression that it is not only an external menace but that it may menace us from inside.
 So it is a desire for separation, for becoming autonomous and also the feeling of an impossibility of doing so.”

 Kristeva’s notion of abjection is taken to an extreme level, where it is not sufficient enough to annihilate the maternal body seeing it as abject, in order for the child to be free of the maternal restraints.
 Even on an imaginary level where the maternal body must be killed so that the child will not kill itself.
 Kristeva suggests that this leads to matricide.
 And why Christopher Gill must constantly kill his mother in the form of various middle age women, over and over again, yet his psychosis will not allow him to be set free.
 He is surrounded by her memory.
 It is as if she is still alive and reigning over his life.
-He portrait prominent in the theater watching over her son.
+He has a portrait of his mother, who is a prominent presence in the theater watching over her son.